Students using drone to map dinosaur tracks in New Mexico

-The Albuquerque Journal reports New Mexico State Parks is teaming up with Central New Mexico Community College students and the New Mexico Museum of Natural History and Science to map out the footprints at Clayton Lake State Park.
+New Mexico State Parks recently announced it is teaming up with Central New Mexico Community College students and the New Mexico Museum of Natural History and Science to map out the footprints at Clayton Lake State Park, the Albuquerque Journal reports.

-The park located in the northeastern part of the state contained track sites that around 100 million years old.
+The park located in the northeastern part of the state contained track sites that give can give scientists key information about the ancient reptiles.

 Central New Mexico Community College instructor Rick Watson says students will fly the drones from different heights in order to record a variety of details.